sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 ## Introduction

 Red Hat Advanced Cluster Management for Kubernetes (RHACM) supplies the ability to manage fleets of Kubernetes and Openshift clusters.
 The RHACM model consists of a central controller plane of OpenShift that runs in a RHACM cluster (known as the hub cluster), and several managed clusters where the workloads run. <!--The RHACM model consists of one control plane OpenShift cluster (HUB in the following) and several managed clusters where the workloads run.
-ARE YOU STATING THAT OCP IS THE HB CLUSTER OR THAT RHACM IS THE HUB CLUSTER?--> <!--For this blog, Red Hat OpenShift Container Platform is the hub cluster.--> The RHACM model is inspired by the ubiquitous _two-layer model_, which includes the following components:
+ARE YOU STATING THAT OCP IS THE HB CLUSTER OR THAT RHACM IS THE HUB CLUSTER?
+Dario: I'm stating that RHACM is the Hub cluster.
+RHACM runs in Openshift. --> <!--For this blog, Red Hat OpenShift Container Platform is the hub cluster.--> The RHACM model is inspired by the ubiquitous _two-layer model_, which includes the following components:

  * Kubernetes control plane and compute nodes
  * SDN control and data planes